ISSSE 2026

 The best way to reach the campus from abroad is first to go to Salerno.
 The nearest International Airport is Naples Capodichino (code NAP).
 You can take a bus (Alibus) from the airport to the central station in Naples and get off here for connections to Salerno through high-speed and traditional train services.

 Frequent buses connect the city to the university.
-Specifically, buses number 7 and 17 ("Linea 7" and "Linea 17" in Italian) arrive at the university from the Salerno train station (Salerno FS).
+Specifically, buses 7 and 17 ("Linea 7" and "Linea 17" in Italian) run from the Salerno train station (Salerno FS) to the university terminal, which is a short walk from the school.

 More information on the bus route can be found on the main page of Busitalia.

-A dedicated app, QuiBus Campania, is available for Android and iOS and allows rapid individuation of available routes.
+A dedicated app, Unico Campania, is available for Android and iOS and allows users to quickly find and buy bus and train tickets.
 The app can be downloaded for Android or iOS (Italian language only!).

 Registration